 The Board denied the Veteran's claims for service connection for missing teeth, periodontal disease, and temporomandibular joint dysfunction (TMJ), finding that there was no evidence of in-service trauma or disease related to these conditions.

 The deciding factor: The Board determined that there was no evidence linking the current dental conditions to service, including a lack of in-service trauma or disease.
-The Veteran's claims were denied based on the absence of a nexus between his current conditions and service.
+The Veteran's claims were denied based on the absence of a nexus between his current conditions and his military service.

 - Claimed conditions